makersacademy/chitter-challenge/README.md

 ------

 * You don't have to be logged in to see the peeps.
-* Makers sign up to chitter with their email, password, name and a username (e.g. samm@makersacademy.com, password123, Sam Morgan, sjmog).
 * The username and email are unique.
 * Peeps (posts to chitter) have the name of the maker and their user handle.